uhasker/getting-things-done-in-next-js/src/chapter2/01-why-typescript.md

 The only way to find out if your `task` object is a valid input for `showTask` is to - well - actually pass it and find out.
 This is obviously not the ideal workflow (especially if you happen to find out that your object lacked some important properties _in production_).

-Additionally, if the author of the `showTask` function changes his function to expect additional properties on the `task` object, he would now have to check all the invocations of `showTask` to verify that he didn't accidentally break something.
+Additionally, if the author of the `showTask` function changes his function to expect additional properties on the `task` object, they would now have to check all the invocations of `showTask` to verify that they didn't accidentally break something.

 This is where TypeScript comes in.
 With TypeScript we would be able to _statically type_ the function by adding _type annotations_ like so: